geodeepak/Seismolive/Installation-on-OS-X-using-Homebrew.md

 $ pip install obspy
 ```

-you can than at any point type
+you can then at any point type

 ```bash
 $ pip install --upgrade obspy